THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ The Disclosure FOR MORE INFO.

 Simple courses and step-by-step guides for beginners will be just enough to start you blogging career.

-I created a couple of free resources that are just what any beginner needs.
+I created a free guide that is just what any beginner needs.

-And this blog is all about the essentials about blogging for money as well.
+And this blog is all about the essentials of blogging for money as well.